JingHuaMan/SylixOS-Shell-Enhancement/Final Report/Final_Report.md

 So that's all of what we have done for this part.
 It's simple, but we have learned a lot about the utilization of the command registration APIs.

-### Grep command
+### *grep* command

 In SylixOS, we use the following functions to register a command.
-Such command does not require a binary file.</br>
+Such command does not require a binary file.

 ```c
 LW_API
 ULONG  API_TShellKeywordAdd (CPCHAR  pcKeyword, PCOMMAND_START_ROUTINE  pfuncCommand);
 ```
-The function's second argument is the function pointer of your command:</br>
+The function's second argument is the function pointer of your command:
 ```c
 typedef INT               (*PCOMMAND_START_ROUTINE)(INT  iArgC, PCHAR  ppcArgV[]);
 ```
-Our grep function is defined as follow, where the first argument indicate the amount of arguments passed to grep command and the second argument is the argument list passed to grep command:
+Our `grep` function is defined as follow, where the first argument indicate the amount of arguments passed to `grep` command and the second argument is the argument list passed to `grep` command:
 ```c
 static INT  __tshellSysCmdGrep (INT  iArgC, PCHAR  ppcArgV[]);
 ```